RaphaelIT7/gmod-holylib/README.md

 Write order:
 - WriteLong -> Entity handle
 - Char -> Type ID
-- String -> Var name
+- String -> Var name (Planned to change to 12bits key index in next net compact)
 - (Value) -> Var value.
 (Depends on what type it is)

 ## NW2 Networking